-The Republic of France has a population of more than 65 million people, making it the second most populous nation in the European Union (EU) after Germany.
+The Republic of France has a population of almost 65 million people, making it the second most populous nation in the European Union (EU) after Germany.
 Beyond Western Europe, France has overseas departments and collectivities in the Atlantic, Indian, Pacific and Southern Oceans that account for 20 per cent of its total territory and nearly five per cent of its population.

-The government, headed by the Prime Minister, determines and implements national policy.
-Alongside the President, the Prime Minister is also responsible for national defence.
-The Prime Minister and all other Ministers are appointed by the President, who also has the power to dismiss them.
+The government, headed by the prime minister, determines and implements national policy.
+Alongside the president, the prime minister is also responsible for national defence.
+The prime minister and all other ministers are appointed by the president, who also has the power to dismiss them.

-The national legislature, which may be dissolved by the President, is composed of two Houses: the Upper House or Senate (348 members who serve six year terms) and the Lower House or National Assembly (577 members).
+The national legislature, which may be dissolved by the president, is composed of two houses: the Upper House or Senate (348 members who serve six-year terms) and the Lower House or National Assembly (577 members).
 There is a clear separation of executive and legislative powers — ministers are not allowed to serve concurrently as parliamentarians.